-The date has been set for our Fall Applicant Information Session.
-If you are interested in joining IMSARU, check out the JOIN IMSARU tab on this page, and plan to attend an orientation on Thursday, September 19th at 6:30 p.m.
+The date has been set for our Winter Applicant Information Session.
+If you are interested in joining IMSARU, check out the JOIN IMSARU tab on this page, and plan to attend an orientation on Thursday, January 16th, 2020 at 6:30 p.m.
 This one-hour session (held three times per year) will outline what it takes to be a successful volunteer in a Mountain Rescue Association search and rescue team.
 This orientation is a pre-requisite for applying to join IMSARU and Applications to join will be available at the end of this session.

 On Sunday, February 22nd, the K9 team held a training at Celebration Park.
 The training was designed to simulate real scenarios and a National Search Dog Alliance land human remains detection test.
 It was a great opportunity for the K9 … Continue reading